A versatile and narrow linewidth infra-red radiation source for ro-vibration state selected preparation of molecules in molecular beams: Results and discussion

-The wavelength region accessible using our OPO/A setup can be easily extended with suitable modifications and additional components (Fig. \ref{other_wl} top panel).
-Using a different KTP crystal (cut angle $\theta$/$\phi$ = 64.6/0 degree) and including an additional difference frequency generation (DFG) stage, based on LiNbO$_{3}$ (cut angle $\theta$/$\phi$ = 52.3/0 degree) we were able to access the wavelengths in the range of 1.4 $\mu m$ and 4.7 $\mu m$.
-As an example, we demonstrate the generation of radiation in 1.4 $\mu m$ region (10 mJ/pulse) for CO$_{2}$, v = 0 $\rightarrow$ 3 asymmetric stretch excitation (Fig. \ref{other_wl} middle panel).
-Further using DFG, we access the 4.65 $\mu m$ region, generally considered difficult using well known nonlinear optical materials, for CO v = 0 $\rightarrow$ 1 excitation.
+The wavelength regions accessible using our OPO/A setup can be easily extended with suitable modifications as described below. \\ \textbf{Scheme 2:} [532 nm (o) = 865 nm (e) + 1379 nm(o)] in OPO [532 nm (o) = 865 nm (e) + 1379 nm (o)] in OPA-I and [1064 nm (e) - 1379 nm (o) = 4658 nm (o)] in OPA-II stage. \\ Using a different KTP crystal (cut angle $\theta$/$\phi$ = 64.6/0 degree) and a different LiNbO$_{3}$ crystal (cut angle $\theta$/$\phi$ = 52.3/0 degree) we were able to access the wavelengths in the range of 1.4 $\mu m$ and 4.65 $\mu m$.
+As an example, we demonstrate the generation of radiation in 1.4 $\mu m$ region (10 mJ/pulse) for CO$_{2}$, v = 0 $\rightarrow$ 3 asymmetric stretch excitation (Fig. \ref{other_wl} upper panel).
+Further using DFG, we access the 4.65 $\mu m$ region, generally considered to be difficult using well-known nonlinear optical materials, for CO v = 0 $\rightarrow$ 1 excitation (Fig. \ref{other_wl} lower panel).
 In both these panels, the red curve shows the experimentally measured PAS signal by wavelength scanning the OPO/A system and the blue curves depict the results from simulations using the HITRAN database \cite{Hitran}.
+At a given incidence angle of the pump beam on the KTP crystal, wavelength scan can be performed only within the phase-matching bandwidth.
+In the upper panel, wavelength scan is performed at two different incidence angles, from 6967 \cm{} to 6972 \cm{} and 6972 \cm{} to 6977 \cm{}.
+While scanning the wavelength, the intensity of the radiation also changes, with a peak value at the central wavelength of the phase-matching bandwidth.
+The spectra shown here are not corrected for these intensity variations.
+These spectral measurements were performed solely to demonstrate the wavelength accessibility of our system and SLM feedback was not implemented here, leading to broad features observed in the spectra.
+Using the methods described above, SLM operation can be implemented here as well.
 A limitation of this scheme is the large absorption of 4.65 $\mu m$ radiation by the LiNbO$_{3}$ crystal itself (90$\%$).
-This restricts the output energy to 0.1 mJ/pulse (at 200 mJ/pulse 1064 nm and 10 mJ /pulse of 1379 nm) making it a very inefficient scheme and having operating parameters very close to the damage threshold of the LiNbO$_3$ crystal.
+This restricts the output energy to 0.1 mJ/pulse (200 mJ/pulse at 1064 nm and 10 mJ/pulse at 1379 nm) making it a very inefficient scheme and having operating parameters very close to the damage threshold of the LiNbO$_3$ crystal.